miriukaLab/celldeath/README.md

 * get as many images as possible.
 * try both pretrained (imagenet) and not pretrained.
 Pretrainng is not necessary better.
 * try augmentation.
 We set up a minimal augmentation (flip and rotation, minimal changes in light) since too many arguments for this results in a lower performance.
-* batch size (-bs) will depend on you GPU.
-A decent RAM (11Gb) should accept a batch size of 32-64, depending on the size of your images.
+* batch size (-bs) will depend on you GPU and the size of your images.
 * Always try weight decay.
 * try many epochs, particularly if you are not using a pretrained network.
 It may take 40-50 epochs to get a full training.